SPEAKING

 • Rural Writing Institute, Cumbria, UK

-• Bedford Garden Club, Massachusetts
+• Bedford Garden Club, MA

-• New London Garden Club, New Hampshire
+• New London Garden Club, NH

-• Ridgefield Library, Connecticut
+• Ridgefield Library, CT

 • University of Tennessee Arboretum Lecture Series